leoelicos/bcs-10-command-line-word-guess/README.md

 ## Testing

+The tests are for the classes `Letter` and `Word`.
 In order to run tests, simply type in the command line

 ```js
 npm run test